final-gene/docker-hub-phpmd/README.md

     finalgene/phpmd
 ```

-For further information take a look at the [official phpmd site](https://phpmd.org).
+For further information take a look at the [official PHP mess detector site](https://phpmd.org).

 ## Quick reference
 * **Where to get help:**